arthurgassner/swissenergy-frontend/docs/modelling.md

 Hence, whenever the data we are feeding our model is time-sensitive -- even if not explicitely a time-series -- we should split the train and test set time-wise.

 !!! tip "Predict the future from the past, not the future"
-    Whenever the data is time-sensitive, split it time-wise.
+    Whenever the data is time-sensitive[^9], split it time-wise.

+[^9]: By _time-sensitive_, I mean any kind of data gathered through time.
+It does not really matter if the actual time is part of the features, because seemingly-non-time-related features _might_ contain _time-related_ informations.
+If that is the case, the model might infer the time-data from these features -- even just partially -- and break once in production where it won't be able to leverage it in the same way.

-In our case, this translates into is is called **back-testing**.
+In our case, this calls for what is called **_back-testing_**.
 We're training our model once per prediction, feeding all the data that was available at the fictious time of prediction.
 Hence, to predict the next 24h -- 24 predictions -- we'll train 24 models.